|

 motivating, addressing behavior challenges – all with end goal of

-shaping and fine tuning employee performance to help the
+shaping and fine tuning individual or group performance to help the

 organizations realize its strategic objectives.